ntystudio/CTRL-reference-visualizer/README.md

 <img src="https://github.com/user-attachments/assets/6836b4d6-fe10-46c5-8853-1205fa73adaf" width="450" height="100%" />

 ## Overview
-CTRL Reference Visualizer is a plugin for Unreal Engine 5 that enables game developers to see all outgoing and incoming (if enabled) actor references for a selected actor in the world.
+CTRL Reference Visualizer is an editor plugin for Unreal Engine 5 that enables level designers to see outgoing and incoming actor references for actors, components and objects in the world.

 <img src="https://github.com/user-attachments/assets/083a4021-bd14-4fc2-b70b-c6313bc8007f" width="700" height="100%" />
 <br/>
 <br/>

 ## Features
-- Visualize outgoing actor references
-- Visualize incoming actor references (disabled by default)
+- Visualize references between Actors, Components and Objects.
-- Set class references to ignore when visualizing referenced actors
-- Set the reference chain search mode when incoming actor references is enabled
-- Custom style setting for incoming lines, outgoing lines, and target circles
+- Filters to disable references to/from specific classes.
+- Customizable line colour settings.

 <br/>

 ## Prerequisites
-- Unreal Engine 5.1+
+- Unreal Engine 5.4+
-- .NET 8.0+

 <br/>

 ## Get Started
-Once CTRL Reference Viewer is installed, you will see a new icon on the action bar above your editor window where you can enable/disable the plugin and access its settings.
+Once CTRL Reference Visualizer is installed, you will see a new icon on the action bar above your editor window where you can enable/disable the plugin and access its settings.

 <img src="https://github.com/user-attachments/assets/5806fcf3-3d40-45ea-abe2-aa2638da218e" width="700" height="100%" />
 <br/>